 When Pixie was a toddler I found myself facing a dilemma: my daughter would not allow me anywhere near her nails to cut them.
 In hindsight, the disproportionate level of stress this induced seems a little silly, but at the time it felt like a disaster: I couldn’t bear the thought of being that mum who cut her child with the clippers.
-But I did eventually find a way so, if you too are wondering how to cut baby nails safely, I thought I’d share my solution.
+But I did eventually find a way, so I thought I’d share my solution for how to cut baby nails safely, in case you too are struggling.

 Of course, there’s such a thing as being ‘cruel to be kind’, and – yes – I could have chosen to overpower her and hold her down to get the job done.